The-Kirby-Institute/Simplified-HCV-testing-model/README.md

 # Installation
-You need the following software & associated packages to run the TWHCV model:
+You need the following software & associated packages to run this model:

 * R, a free statistical program to run and analyze the model results using the provided scripts.
 * (Optional) RStudio, a useful user interface for the R program.